-A worldcat link may be found here (Staff and students of Groningen log in with p-or s-number).
+A worldcat link (Subscription required) may be found here (Staff and students of Groningen log in with p-or s-number).

 The volumes have extensive and excellent Indices: Names of men and Women, Kings and dynasts, Roman emperors, Geographical Names incl.
 Attic tribes, demes etc.; Religious Terms; Military Terms; Important Greek words; Selected topics (Eglish); Concordances to IG and other major corpora and SEG volumes, as well as a list of abbreviations.
 There are also separate index volumes available.

-Since 2021 SEG is available via Brill scholarly editions, on a subscription basis (all following *links assume access via the University Library of Groningen).
-The homepage can be found *here.
-It offers extensive search possibilities: a link can be found *here; instructions for the search possibilities can be found *here.
-Indexs can be found *here.
-Search optionas are not quite intuitive, so you may need to practice.
+SEG is available online via Brill scholarly editions.
+It offers extensive search possibilities. instructions for the search possibilities can be found *here.
+Indexes can be found *here.
+Search options are not always intuitive, so you may need to practice.